aldebaran/qibuild/doc/guide/extending_qibuild_actions.rst

 The configure_parser function takes a ``argparse.ArgumentParser`` object and modifies it.

-You can modify the parser passed as arguments to add specific arguments to you action.
+You can modify the parser passed as argument to add specific arguments to you action.

 The do function takes the result of the command line parsing.
 It is a